John Woodnutt

-John Edward Arthur Woodnutt (3 March 1924 – 2 January 2006) was an English character actor, often cast in villainous roles.
+John Edward Arthur Woodnutt (3 March 1924 – 2 January 2006) was an English actor, often cast in villainous roles.

 Early life and education

-The younger son of Harold Frederick Woodnutt and brother of the Conservative MP Mark Woodnutt, he was born in London, and at the age of 18 made his acting debut at the Oxford Playhouse.
+The younger son of Harold Frederick Woodnutt and brother of the Conservative MP Mark Woodnutt, Woodnutt was born in London, and at the age of 18 made his acting debut at the Oxford Playhouse.

 Career

-He had many television roles, including that of Henry VII in the first episode of The Six Wives of Henry VIII (1970); Sir Watkyn Bassett in the television series Jeeves and Wooster (1990 to 1993); and Merlin and Mogdred in the children's adventure game programme Knightmare (1987–1990).
+Woodnutt had many television roles, including that of Henry VII in the first episode of The Six Wives of Henry VIII (1970); Sir Watkyn Bassett in the television series Jeeves and Wooster (1990 to 1993); and Merlin and Mogdred in the children's adventure game programme Knightmare (1987–1990).
 One of his earliest television roles was in 1956 in the ITV drama One, broadcast live.
 He appeared five times in Z-Cars and once in Softly, Softly.

-He appeared four times in the BBC science fiction television series Doctor Who:
+Woodnutt appeared four times in the BBC science fiction television series Doctor Who: